koengr/QCforBusiness/backups/_essentials/applications-overview.md

 - Nature feature article: [The race to save the Internet from quantum hackers](https://www.nature.com/articles/d41586-022-00339-5)

-In the following years, every large organisation will have to worry about updating to post-quantum cryptography – a complex migration that comes in addition to the many existing cybersecurity threats.
+At the time of writing, a complex migration lies ahead of pretty much every large organisation in the world, which comes in addition to many existing cybersecurity threats.
 The foundations have been laid: thanks to the American National Institute of Standards and Technology (NIST), cryptographers from around the globe came together to select the best quantum-safe alternatives, culminating in the publication of the first standards in August 2024.
 These are the new algorithms that the vast majority of users will adopt.

-Unfortunately, many organisations run a vast amount of legacy software that is hard to update, making this a complex IT migration that can easily take 5-15 years, depending on the organisation.
+Unfortunately, many governments and enterprises run a great amount of legacy software that is hard to update, making this a complex IT migration that can easily take 5-15 years, depending on the organisation.
 There’s a serious threat that quantum computers will be able to run Shor’s algorithm within such a timeframe, so organisations are encouraged to start migrating as early as possible.

 A new type of cryptography comes with its own additional risks: the new standards have not yet been tested as thoroughly as the nearly